-- A minimal number of scores needed to obtain a new handicap; a recommendation that the number of scores needed to obtain a new handicap be 54 holes from any combination of 18-hole and 9-hole rounds, but with some discretion available for handicapping authorities or National Associations to set a different minimum within their own jurisdiction.
+- A minimal number of scores needed to obtain a new handicap.
+The number of scores needed to establish a Handicap Index is 54 holes from any combination of 18-hole and 9-hole rounds.

-- A consistent handicap that is portable from course to course and country to country through worldwide use of the USGA Course and Slope Rating System, already successfully used in more than 80 countries.
+- A consistent handicap that is portable from tee to tee, course to course and country to country through worldwide use of the World Handicap System.

-- An average-based calculation of a handicap, taken from the best eight out of the last 20 scores and factoring in memory of previous demonstrated ability for better responsiveness and control.
+- An average-based calculation of a handicap, taken from the best eight out of the last 20 Score Differentials and factoring in memory of previous demonstrated ability for better responsiveness and control.

-- A calculation that considers the impact that abnormal course and weather conditions might have on a player’s performance each day.
+- A calculation that considers the impact that playing conditions (including course set up and weather conditions) might have on a player’s performance each day.